 The Aqueduct of Segovia

 This structure is 15 kilometers long from the mountain to the other side of the city.
 It is made of granite blocks that are as high as 800 meters.
 The downtown part of the aqueduct you see below consists of 120 pillars and 166 arches.
-And guess what’s the most brilliant thing about it?
-The pillars are built without using cement or mortar to hold them together for safety.
+And guess what the most brilliant thing about it is?
+The pillars are built without cement or mortar to hold them together for safety.
 The stones were masterfully cut to carry the load in perfect balance!

 The Devil’s Bridge?